max2020204/ETAMP/README.md

 1. **Register ETAMP Services in Startup:**

-   In your application�s startup class, register ETAMP services to the services collection:
+   In your application's startup class, register ETAMP services to the services collection:

    ```csharp
    public void ConfigureServices(IServiceCollection services)